swei5/michigan_notes/EECS-485/8 Client-Side Dynamic Pages.md

 ![[Pasted image 20230924185314.png|500]]

-When the stack is empty, this message is taken out of the queue and **processed**.
+When the stack is empty (which means the global stack frame has finished running), this message is taken out of the queue and **processed**.
 Now the function appears on the top of the stack and is executed, and the user will see the output in the console log.